Dental Office Remodeling Best Practices

-Before you begin an extensive dental office remodel, check your lease agreement.
+Before you begin an extensive dental office remodel or office build out, check your lease agreement.
 If the lease is due to expire within the year, it may be time to renegotiate terms with your landlord.
 This is also the time to consider adding in tenant improvement as a signing condition.
 Renegotiating with your landlord upfront can potentially save you dollars.

 Configuring your reception area is critical.
 This is the space in which your patients make their first interaction with you and your staff.
 Consider calming, neutral colors to make patients feel comfortable.
 Other design considerations should be taken into account, for example: not facing the receptionist directly towards the waiting patients, separating the check-in and checkout areas of the office, and placing restroom door entires away from the seating areas are conscious design decisions that can result in positive changes.

 At Stryker we maintain a “Client Submittal Packet” on our projects.
 Submittal Packets are longstanding records of each and every design and its associated materials.
-When it comes time for a repair or improvement, we have a full record of your dental office remodel or tenant improvement project.
+When it comes time for a repair or improvement, we have a full record of your dental office build out and remodel.
 Keeping record of all your design elements including paint, upholstery, lighting, and all relevant choices is part of how we go the extra mile – it indicates our level of care and professionalism.

 How to minimize practice disruption